 In this article I'll share my thoughts on how useful Meetup.com is for building a social circle.
 For the record, I've been to plenty of meet ups and have made some good friends through them.
 I'll discuss its pros and cons, and share some thoughts on how to approach the site to get the most out of it.
 I'll talk in terms of showing up to other people's events.
 Creating a group and hosting your own gatherings is also an option, but that's its own topic.

 Meetup.com is simply a way to meet people

 So does the site work for making friends?
 Yeah, in the sense that it's just one option of many to put yourself around new people.
-You can potentially make friends, or not, through any method of meeting others, whether it's a Meetup.com pub night, a volunteer position, or a figure drawing class.
-And once you've met those people you might click with them, or you might not, depending on all kinds of factors.
+You can potentially make friends, or not, through any method of meeting people, whether it's a Meetup.com pub night, a volunteer position, or a figure drawing class.
+And once you've met someone you might click with them, or you might not, depending on all kinds of factors.
 That all seems obvious, but I still wanted to mention it.

 Benefits of Meetup.com

 Okay, so the site can help you make friends in the basic sense that it lets you meet people.
 It also has a few unique benefits that can facilitate friendships: